Sebastian Everett Eriksson

 Chalmers University of Technology

-The master's program gave me a double degree in teaching and engineering, including a certificate to teach in Swedish schools (Ämneslärare).
+Includes a certificate to teach in Swedish schools (Ämneslärare).

 Projects and volunteering